brndnmtthws/hodlermanifesto/index.md

 ![HODler](/assets/img/hodler.png "HODLer")
 The first and most important rule of the HODLer Manifesto is to never sell your coin.
 A HODLer may spend their coin (see rule 5), but **a HODLer does not sell**.
+Only the weak sell, and they soon regret doing so.

 ## Rule 2: A True HODLer Buys the Dip

 If the fiat price of their coin drops, a HODLer will buy more, provided they have the means to do so. **Under no circumstances would a HODLer panic sell because they see the price going down**.
+The only case where a HODLer is not regularly buying the dips is when all their fiat is already invested.

 ## Rule 3: A True HODLer Remains Steadfast In Spite of FUD

 Whether there's news that China is banning your coin again, or your favourite exchanged got hacked, a HODLer will continue to HODL.
 A HODLer stays the course regardless of who is sowing seeds of fear, uncertainty, and doubt.
 Disregard the news.
+Remember that the naysayers are usually those who have a lot to lose from your coin's success, or those who resent HODLers for going to the moon.

 ## Rule 4: A True HODLer Keeps Their Coins Off Exchanges and Online Wallets